jarokaz/terraform-gcp-kfp/README.md

 # GCP infrastructure for a lightweight Kubeflow Pipelines deployment
-This is an Terraform module that manages provisioning and configuration of MVP GCP infrastructure to host a lightweight Kubeflow Pipelines deployment.
+This is a Terraform module that manages provisioning and configuration of MVP GCP infrastructure to host a lightweight Kubeflow Pipelines deployment.

 The module provisions:
 - A VPC to host a KFP GKE cluster